aqib-01/todo-app/README.md

 This app was created using React JS and Tailwind CSS. <br />
 You can delete, add and filter todos. <br />
-It also contains dark mode and you can toggle between dark and light mode.
+It also contains dark mode and you can toggle between dark and light mode. <br />

+This website is a coding challenge from https://www.frontendmentor.io/.